Nolan County License Hearing Guide

 Possible Outcomes

-• Suspension overturned: If the ALJ finds that the DPS has not proven its case, your license suspension will be overturned, and you will be able to continue driving.
+• Suspension overturned: If the ALJ finds that the DPS did not have sufficient grounds to suspend your license, the suspension will be overturned.
+You will be able to continue driving legally.

 Hardship/Restricted License in Texas

-If your license is suspended, you may be able to obtain an occupational license, also known as a hardship license, which allows you to drive for essential purposes.
+If your license is suspended, you may be eligible for an occupational license, which allows you to drive for essential purposes.

-• What you can drive for (work, school, medical): An occupational license typically restricts you to driving for specific purposes, such as getting to and from work, school, or medical appointments.
+• What you can drive for (work, school, medical): An occupational license typically allows you to drive only for specific purposes, such as commuting to and from work, attending school, or going to medical appointments.

-• Costs and application process: The application process for an occupational license involves filing a petition with the court and providing documentation to support your need to drive.
-There are also associated court costs and fees.
-You'll need to consult with an attorney or the court clerk in Nolan County to get the most up-to-date information.
+• Costs and application process: The application process for an occupational license involves filing a petition with the court and providing supporting documentation.
+There are also court fees associated with the application.

-• IID requirement: Depending on the circumstances of your DUI, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.
+• IID requirement: You may be required to install an ignition interlock device (IID) on your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back